practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(0) Glossary, symbols and names/README.md

 bsp = Build Server Protocol: a bsp configuration file (_scala.json_) makes a compiled Scala project also available to other IDEs (Integrated development environments) and build tools, where this file is then to be imported

+CLI = Command Line Interface: accepts text input to interact with the with the Scala language for example: https://scala-cli.virtuslab.org/

 _$ coursier_ = "cs" = application and artifact manager to install Scala applications and setup your Scala development environment: https://get-coursier.io/, https://get-coursier.io/docs/cli-overview

 DOM (Document Object Model) API for interaction with a web page.
 The DOM representation as an object-oriented representation of a web page allows it to be modified with a scripting language such as JavaScript: https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction